Megan LeCrone: Career

 LaCrone performed choreography by Cecilia Bengolea, featuring the song “Geneva” by British musician Kindness.
 Using 3D scanners, the performance was made into an interactive viewing experience with layers of raw data that can be switched by the viewer.

 LeCrone, along with six other dancers from the New York City Ballet, opened the Spring 2016 New York Fashion Week in a performance choreographed by Justin Peck.

 In 2012 she was featured in a film short titled Figure Studies, and was later featured in a documentary series on the New York City Ballet in 2016.
 She was featured in the online fashion magazine StyleLikeU.

 New York City Ballet

 In early fall of 2001, she entered the School of American Ballet and in November 2001 she became an apprentice with the New York City Ballet.
 In October 2002 she joined the company as member of the corps de ballet.
 She was on medical leave from the company for various injuries for seven years before she was promoted to the rank of soloist in February 2013.
 In 2012 she danced the role of Dewdrop in The Nutcracker.
 In 2015, LeCrone made her debut as the Sugar Plum Fairy in The Nutcracker.
 Notable performances include principal roles in Balanchine's Agon, Raymonda Variations, the opening Symphony in Episodes, Rubies from Jewels, and many other prominent and leading roles with the New York City Ballet.

-LeCrone will retire after the June 1, 2025 performance of A Midsummer Night’s Dream.